spex-xray/spex-help/source/threads/amol/amol.rst

 Defining the dust absorption
 ----------------------------

-Here we introduce the AMOL components to characterise the interstellar dust extinction.
+Here we introduce the ``amol`` components to characterise the interstellar dust extinction.
 In this example we add four arbitrary dust compounds: a-olivine (index=4230, :math:`\mathrm{Mg Fe Si O_4}`), a-quartz (index=2234, :math:`\mathrm{Si O_2}`), c-forsterite (index=3230, :math:`\mathrm{Mg_2 Si O_4}`), and a-enstatite (index=3231, :math:`\mathrm{Mg Si O_3}`).
 The full list of all compounds is reported in Table :ref:`tab:xride-table` and